HydroponicAdvice.comUpdated May 2026

 Roots sit in oxygenated nutrient solution with an air pump bubbling constantly.
 Strawberries grow well in DWC, though the larger root mass compared to lettuce means you need bigger containers.

 A 20-litre bucket per plant works well.
-The AutoPot system provides a refined approach with gravity-fed reservoirs that reduce maintenance.
+The AutoPot system is a more refined option with gravity-fed reservoirs that cut down on maintenance.

 DWC advantages: Simple, forgiving, buffer against problems.
 Disadvantages: Space-hungry, one plant per container typically.